Ferrari 328: GTB/GTS Turbo

 Other than the engine, differences between the two-litre Turbo and the regular 328 were minimal.
-Accommodating the top-mounted intercooler required a redesigned engine cover, as well as ducting and NACA intakes (positioned just forwards of each rear wheel arch) to feed it with fresh air The rear bumper sported five ventilation holes.
+Accommodating the top-mounted intercooler required a redesigned engine cover, as well as ducting and NACA intakes (positioned just forwards of each rear wheel arch) to feed it with fresh air.
+The rear bumper sported five ventilation holes.
 A black roof spoiler, optional on the 328, was standard; inside a boost pressure gauge was added to the instrument cluster.
 The gearlever shows numbers in red instead of white colour.

 According to the manufacturer top speed was 253 km/h and 0–100 km/h took 6.3 seconds.
 In June 1986 Italian automobile magazine Quattroruote published a comparison test between a 328 GTS and a GTS Turbo.
 Despite the differences between the former's more powerful 32-valve atmospheric engine and the latter's torquier but peakier turbocharged 16-valve engine, performance was found to be quite similar in both acceleration and top speed.
-The Turbo sprinted from 0 to 100 km/h in 6.6 seconds (a tenth of a second behind the 328) and covered the standing kilometre in 24.6 seconds, two tenths behind the 328.
+The Turbo accelerated from 0 to 100 km/h in 6.6 seconds (a tenth of a second behind the 328) and covered the standing kilometre in 24.6 seconds, two tenths behind the 328.
 Quattroruote recorded a top speed of 251 km/h.

 During the production period between 1986 and 1989, Ferrari made a total of 308 GTB Turbos and 828 GTS Turbos.